Panorpa communis

 Panorpa communis, the common scorpionfly, is a species of scorpionfly.

 Distribution

-This species is native to Europe (mostly) and Northern Asia.
+This species is native to Europe (Italy, Switzerland, Germany, Austria, Czech Republic, Hungary, Slovakia, Ukraine, and European Russia) and Northern Asia.

 Habitat

 These scorpionflies can be usually found in hedgerows and patches of nettle.

 Description

 Panorpa communis can reach a body length of about 30 mm.
 The common scorpionfly has a black and yellow body, with a reddish head and tail.
 The male has a pair of claspers at the end of its tail (for holding the female during mating), giving it a scorpion-like appearance, although it is not a stinger.

 The adult insect has a wingspan of about 35 mm, with wings that are mostly clear, but have many dark spots or patches.
 Its head, mounted with large eyes, is drawn into a prominent, downward pointing beak, which opens at the tip of its head.
+Females are longer, heavier, and have longer legs than males.

 In the female, the eighth abdominal segment is the shortest, almost twice shorter than the seventh; the sixth is narrowed towards the back.

 The larva resembles a caterpillar and grows up to 20 mm long.
 It has three pairs of thoracic legs and eight pairs of prolegs.